Statistics Last updated: May 2026

 Does YouTube Shorts count?

 Yes.
-Shorts appear in YouTube's index and contribute to your channel's overall presence.
-They're also useful for repurposing longer content into bite-sized formats that accumulate views and engagement signals.
+Shorts appear in YouTube's index and add to your channel's presence.
+They are also good for turning longer content into short clips that build views and engagement.

 See all AI search statistics | Get a free AI visibility audit